Autumn Term 2 2022

 Our reading comprehension of the day consisted of fables.
 We read about the lion and the mouse and the ant and the grasshopper.
 We then answered questions about the fables and discussed the moral of the stories.

-In our guided reading lessons, the children really enjoyed learning more about character descriptions.
-We had a go at retrieving information from the text and drawing our representations of the Artful Dodger from Oliver Twist.
+In our guided reading lesson, the children really enjoyed learning more about our author, Charles Dickens.
+We had a go at retrieving information from the text and finding out more about Victorian times.

 At the start of this half term, children will further develop their understanding of addition and subtraction using the column method.
 Later on in the half term, we will be learning more about making accurate estimations and using various checking strategies to check our answers are correct.
 As we explore length and perimeter calculations, the children will be converting between different metric units of measurements.
 We will learn and practise all our times tables up to 12×12 by the end of half term.

-We have been busy working on our addition and subtraction!
+We have been busy working on our addition!
 We have been using the column method to clearly show our working out and when we are exchanging.
 The children have really developed their confidence using the method efficiently.

 During our Victorian Day, Year 4 worked very well on their arithmetic skills!
 We chanted times tables, used Victorian money to work out prices of toys.
 We also had to write on slates with our slate pencils which seemed quite an incredible feat!